HarFProFour12/projectgen/README.md

 ### Windows

-Since I develop ProjectGen on macOS, I use GitHub Actions to build the Windows version remotely.
+Since I coded ProjectGen on macOS, I used GitHub Actions to build the Windows version remotely.

-The workflow:
+The workflow (written by AI):

 * Sets up a Windows environment
 * Installs the required Python packages